 Happiness, she says, is being surrounded by nature and enveloped in warm weather.

-“I feel like I’m blessed,” she says.
-“I never set out to be a chief of staff.
+"I feel like I’m blessed," she says.
+"I never set out to do what I do.
 I just always loved what I did and had a passion for it.
-The rewards came naturally.”
+The rewards came naturally."